Part 3: Semi-Comprehensive CFD Software

 Whenever one uses the finite element method to produce a numerical approximation to the solution of a partial differential equation, the method requires the assumption of the piecewise linear shape function defining how the solution varies between the spatially discretized nodes.
 Higher accuracy approximations of solutions can be obtained through combinations of higher-order shape functions or by increasing the density of node placements, with both incurring their own computational costs.
 It has been argued for linear static problems that increasing the order of the shape functions is more efficient than increasing the number of nodes.
 It has also been argued that the order of the governing equation can be used as the basis for the order of the shape function assumed.

 Problematically, though, the non-linearities of the Navier-Stokes equations governing fluid flow lead to numerical instability if higher-order elements are assumed.
 In this case, only linear elements can be used in combination with artificial dissipate\ion added through a variety of methods to maintain stability.
 For multiphysics problem including fluid flow, then, the first-order discretization of the fluid flow field justifies using first-order elements throughout the model.
 The same can be said of problems combining heat transfer in solids with solid mechanics.
-The requirements for a high node-density using linear shape functions is a significant drawback of the finite element model in multiphysics simulations, as memory requirements quickly become a limiting factor on solution accuracy.
-Further, domain decomposition-based parallelization of simulations will not demonstrate a linearly scaling reduction in solution times with increasing processing power, as they do for finite volume methods.
-These numerical inefficiencies are among the reasons why the most prevalent CFD codes are based on the finite volume method instead and why, in our estimation, COMSOL falls short of the comprehensive software categorization.
+The requirements for a high node-density using linear shape functions historically made memory requirements a limiting factor for FEM in CFD.
+Further, domain decomposition-based parallelization of simulations traditionally did not demonstrate a linearly scaling reduction in solution times with increasing processing power, as they did for finite volume methods.
+These numerical inefficiencies are among the reasons why the most prevalent CFD codes are based on the finite volume method instead and why, in our estimation, COMSOL fell short of the comprehensive software categorization.

 Post-Processing